Danish Butter Cookies

 - 2 cups all purpose flour (250g) spooned and leveled to measure

-In a large bowl and using a hand mixer, cream together butter, sugar and salt using until fluffy.
+- In a large bowl and using a hand mixer, cream together the butter and sugar until fluffy.
 About 2 minutes.

-Add in the flour and beat to form a dough.
+- Add in the flour and salt, and beat to form a dough.
 It will take a while but keep beating just until the mixture comes together.

 - Place the dough into a piping bag fitted with an open star piping tip or a closed star piping tip.